Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 * As a site owner, I want people to be able to learn easy tips and tricks.
 * As a site owner, I would like for the site visitor;s to be able to connect with social media links.
 * As a site owner, I would like to inspire more schools to take action and join in on the farm to table lifestyle.

+### User Requirements and Expectations ###
+* The site must stand out.
+* The mission of the Garden must be easily received.
+* The content needs to be relevant to all audiences.
+* The visual elements should be visually appealing.
+* The signup sheet must work properly
+* The contact form should work properly.
+* When a vegetable is clicked, it should take you to the kid-friendly recipe in the recipes section.
+* The recipes section should provide
+* The event calendar should work with signup events.